 Anthropic has built Natural Language Autoencoders, NLAs, a system that converts Claude's internal numerical activations into readable text.
-Activations are the raw computational states that govern model behavior, and until now they existed in a form humans cannot directly interpret.
+This is not a metaphor.
+The model processes everything as vectors of numbers, and until now those representations were opaque to human inspection.

 [WATCH ON YOUTUBE →]